zotonic/zotonic/doc/ref/tags/tag_cache.rst

 |            |force to only show public items for logged on users.
 Valid values are      |                    |
 |            |“user”, 3, “group”, 2, “community”, 1, “world”, “public”, 0                 |                    |
 +------------+----------------------------------------------------------------------------+--------------------+

+The cache tag can be disabled by setting the config key ``mod_development.nocache``.
+This can be done on the /admin/development page.